stevebachmeier/notes/IHME/Initiatives.md

 	- Consider ripping off Covid's design
 		- A `Schema` class that has soft and hard schema check methods
 		- Defines `RequiredColumn`s that specify required col data types and nullability rules
+	- While in there, we'd need to sort out how to deal with initialization of new columns.
+Prior to being filled in, they are initialized as NaN which is dtype float64.
+This causes issues when then adding, say, integer dtypes to a column b/c it thinks you're trying to "change" the pop table dtype mid-sim.
+		- Refer to this note: https://github.com/ihmeuw/vivarium/blob/main/src/vivarium/framework/population/population_view.py#L481-L492
 - [ ] Sort out pycharm remote developing/debugging
 - [ ] containerize prl columns